 Step Action 1 Turn off the Reader before you clean and disinfect it.
 2 Clean the outside surfaces of the Reader with a bleach wipe until visibly clean.
 Make sure liquid does not get into the test strip and USB ports.

-Step Action 3 For disinfection, use a second bleach wipe to wipe all outside surfaces of the Reader until they are wet.
+3 For disinfection, use a second bleach wipe to wipe all outside surfaces of the Reader until they are wet.
 Make sure liquid does not get into the test strip and USB ports.
 Allow the Reader surfaces to remain wet for 60 seconds.
 4 Dry with clean paper towel to remove any residual moisture.
 5 When finished, thoroughly wash your hands with soap and water.

-IMPORTANT: If you require assistance or if you notice any signs of deterioration on the Reader (such as clouding or crazing on the display of the Reader, corroding or eroding of the plastic housing, or cracking of plastic housing or display) or if the Reader does not turn on, discontinue use of the Reader and contact Customer Service at 1-855-632-8658.
-Customer Service is available 7 Days a Week from 8AM to 8PM Eastern Standard Time.
+IMPORTANT: Do NOT use the Reader if you notice any signs of deterioration on the Reader (such as clouding or crazing on the display of the Reader, corroding, eroding or swelling of the plastic housing, or cracking of plastic housing or display) or if the Reader does not turn on.
+Contact Customer Service about replacing your Reader.
+Customer Service is available at 1-855-632-8658 7 Days a Week from 8AM to 8PM Eastern Time; excluding holidays.

 CAUTION: Do NOT place the Reader in water or other liquids.
-Avoid getting dust, dirt, blood, control solution, water, bleach, or any other substance in the test strip or USB ports as this may cause the Reader to not function properly.
+Avoid getting dust, dirt, blood, control solution, water, bleach, or any other substance in the test strip or USB port as this may cause the Reader to not function properly and may lead to risk of fire or burns.